The Best DIY easy Cat Toys for Feline Fun

 5. Crinkle Ball – Simple and Noisy Fun

-Cats adore crinkly sounds, making this crinkle ball one of the top homemade, easy cat toys.
-Grab some aluminum foil or an old candy wrapper, scrunch it into a tight ball, and wrap it with a piece of fabric or yarn for durability.
+Cats love crinkly sounds, which is why this crinkle ball is one of the best homemade, easy cat toys to make!
+Simply grab some aluminum foil or an old candy wrapper.
+Crinkle it into a tight ball and then wrap it around with a piece of fabric (or yarn for durability).

 6. Bottle Cap Rattle – A Tiny Treasure